-At the beginning of the discussion, the short film “Clash of Memories: 75 Years after the End of WWII in Europe” was presented to the audience.
+At the beginning of the discussion, the short film “Clash of Memories: 75 Years after the End of WWII in Europe” was presented to the audience by its director Stefano di Pietro.
 The film was released by the Forum in May 2020 and it deals with historical memory and different modes of remembrance in Germany, Poland and Russia.

-After that, the speakers Jörg Morré from the German-Russian Museum Berlin-Karlshorst (Germany), Alexandra Lozinskaya from International Memorial (Russia) and Jan Szkudliński, historian and former specialist at the Museum of World War II (Poland), addressed the topic and tried to find the answers to the following questions:
+The discussion was moderated by Steven Stegers from the EuroClio (The Netherlands) and the topic was introduced by Kristina Smolijaninovaite of the Forum.
+The speakers Jörg Morré from the German-Russian Museum Berlin-Karlshorst (Germany), Alexandra Lozinskaya from International Memorial (Russia) and Jan Szkudliński, historian and former specialist at the Museum of World War II (Poland), addressed the topic and tried to find the answers to the following questions:

 During the discussion, the speakers shared their views and experience and identified that different historical narratives of remembrance of WWII exist in Germany, Poland and Russia.

-In Russia, it is the heroic narrative of the victor of the war that prevails today.
-And the sufferings that the heroes and the victims of the war had to go through are usually obscured by the shadows of the Victory.
+In Russia, the heroic narrative of the victory of the war prevails today.
+The sufferings that the heroes and the victims of the war had to undergo are usually obscured by the shadows of the Victory.

 In Poland, it is usually the opposite to the Russian narrative with the victims and the sufferings of the war being highlighted in the “official” history of WWII.
-Jan Szkudliński also stressed that some unpleasant events such as, for example, the Jedwabne pogrom, are being forgotten in today’s Polish narrative.
+Jan Szkudliński also stressed that some unpleasant events such as the Jedwabne pogrom, are being forgotten in today’s official Polish narrative.

-In Germany, the culture of guilt and the historic memory prevails.
-Germans honor the victims of the Nazis in all affected states and pay special attention to the distribution of the true facts and the commemoration of the terrible events that happened before and during the war.
+In Germany, the culture of guilt and the historic memory predominates.
+Germans honor the victims of the Nazis in all affected states and pay special attention to the distribution of the facts and the commemoration of the terrible events that happened before and during the war.

-The speakers also emphasised that it is essential to take into account the approaches of every state affected by WWII and to show both the positive and the negative sides of the history (i.e. both the heroes and the victims, the “good” and the “bad” actors, the ones who sympathised with the Nazis and their opponents).
+The speakers also emphasised that it is essential to take into account the approaches of every state affected by WWII and to show both the positive and the negative sides of the history (i.e. between the heroes and the victims, the “good” and the “bad” actors, the ones who sympathised with the Nazis and their opponents, so called “grey zones”).